mohammedibrahim/react-native-lock/README.md

 ### iOS

-#### react-native cli
+#### rnpm

-Run `react-native link react-native-lock` so your project is linked against your Xcode project & install Lock for iOS using CocoaPods and run `react-native run-ios`
+Run `rnpm link react-native-lock` so your project is linked against your Xcode project & install Lock for iOS using CocoaPods and run `react-native run-ios`

 #### Manually